 After a heavy snowfall hits, it can be tempting to stay snuggled indoors with a few board games and a kettle of hot cocoa — but after a day or two, the cabin fever gets real.
 While the occasional day spent hunkered down can feel cozy, staying inside all day brings down your energy and can leave you feeling restless — especially when you’re with kids.
-So do some snow activities instead!
+So do some snow games or snow activities instead!

 1. Blow bubbles!
 Watch them freeze in the air if it’s below 32 degrees Fahrenheit.